usaid-cs/yesterday-i-learned/random.md

 - "Having read the Dynamo paper, and knowing Cassandra to be a close derivative, I understood that these distributed databases prioritize write availability (Amazon wanted the "add to cart" action to never fail)."
 - [Socialites have their own tier on Tinder.](https://www.theverge.com/2017/3/7/14848286/tinder-select-exclusive-dating-app)
 - It is [much easier](https://www.youtube.com/watch?v=KP7IBUWdeZg) to go all the way around the swing set if the chains were replaced by tubes.
-- Talking to yourself is [essentially](https://news.ycombinator.com/item?id=14517515) duck programming.
+- Talking to yourself is [essentially](https://news.ycombinator.com/item?id=14517515) rubber duck programming.
 - [Gunpowder tea](https://en.wikipedia.org/wiki/Gunpowder_tea) is a form of Chinese tea in which each leaf has been rolled into a small round pellet.
 The shinier, the fresher.
 "Rolling renders the leaves less susceptible to physical damage and breakage and allows them to retain more of their flavor and aroma."
 - Magikarp can learn [tackle at level 15](<https://bulbapedia.bulbagarden.net/wiki/Magikarp_(Pok%C3%A9mon)/Generation_I_learnset#By_leveling_up>), and [flail at level 30](<https://bulbapedia.bulbagarden.net/wiki/Magikarp_(Pok%C3%A9mon)/Generation_III_learnset#By_leveling_up>).
 It is not entirely useless.
 - [_Any time you use the `new` keyword, you are (...) permanently (...) hard-coding your application to work with a particular class's implementation.
 That's huge._](http://ardalis.com/new-is-glue) _Use `new` when you don't expect you'll need flexibility in the future._